 Using White Wine in Risotto

-• The acidity and fruitiness of white wine enhance the overall flavor profile of the risotto.
-It adds a subtle but distinct depth and complexity that can’t be achieved with broth alone.
+• The acidity and fruitiness of white wine enhance the risotto’s overall flavor profile.
+It adds a subtle but distinct depth and complexity that broth alone can’t achieve.

 • The acidity in the wine also helps in breaking down the starches in the rice, contributing to the creamy texture that is characteristic of a good risotto.